Secondary School Teacher in MontréalHousing & Career Guide · 2026

 How long does it take a Secondary School Teacher to buy a home in Montréal?

-Based on 2026 market data, a Secondary School Teacher earning approximately $78K/year needs around 9 yr 7 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Secondary School Teacher earning approximately $78K/year needs around 9 yr 7 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Secondary School Teacher spend on rent in Montréal?

-At current market rents, a Secondary School Teacher in Montréal spends approximately 30% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Secondary School Teacher in Montréal spends approximately 30% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Montréal a good city for Secondary School Teachers to immigrate to?

-Shortage in rural areas and STEM subjects.
+Shortage in rural areas and STEM subjects in both countries.
 Urban boards are competitive but actively hiring.
-Pension and benefits are strong.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 From a financial standpoint, Montréal is one of the stronger options for Secondary School Teachers — both the ownership timeline and rent burden are within reasonable range.

-Do Secondary School Teachers need a Canadian licence to work in Montréal?
+Do Secondary School Teachers need a local licence to work in Montréal?

-Provincial teacher certification required.
-Foreign credentials assessed by provincial ministries of education.
+Canada: Provincial teacher certification (ministries of education).
+US: State teaching credential + subject matter competency exam.
+Foreign credentials assessed separately.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers